samparkewolfe/Sound_Control/README.txt

 Delete the regression classification titles.
 (DONE)

 SAMPLE PLAYER
 Initialise the silence message in the umenu.
+(DONE) Update when run turns on.
+(DONE)

 GRANULATOR
 Sliders default to the middle